djeada/Data-Visualization/notes/choosing_plot_type.md

 - Analyzing sales performance for different products.

 **Disadvantages:**
-- Not effective for investigating time patterns or categorical data.
+- Not effective for investigating time-series patterns.
 - Limited to comparing a single category of data to individual sub-items.

 ### 2. Scatter Plot